1991 Vallejo helicopter crash: Aftermath

 The helicopter became welded to the tower and a large crane was required to remove and lower it to the ground.
 The JetRanger was written off as damaged beyond repair.
 A music concert at the Concord Pavilion was interrupted for a time due to a power surge, and 23,000 homes were left without power until morning.
-A section of Rt.
-37 was closed for days afterward, and the tower was later repaired.
+A section of Route 37 was closed for days afterward, and the tower was later repaired.

 Investigation

 The aircraft had to be left hanging from the tower until investigators from the National Transportation Safety Board (NTSB) could examine it.

 The inquiry found the pilot had considerable geographic knowledge of the area and decided to fly VFR when conditions would indicate use of instrument flight rules (IFR).
-Witnesses saw the helicopter flying parallel to Rt.
-37 at about 200 ft altitude above ground level and then explode as it collided with the tower.
+Witnesses saw the helicopter flying parallel to CA 37 at about 200 ft altitude above ground level and then explode as it collided with the tower.
 The area sectional chart clearly showed the location and height of the high-voltage tower.

 The NTSB's final conclusion was: "The pilot's intentional flight into known adverse weather, continued flight into instrument meteorological conditions, and improper altitude.
 Contributing to the accident were low ceilings, poor visibility, and restricted visual lookout."